-Manchester City Defeat Arsenal 2-0 in Carabao Cup Final After Goalkeeper Incident
+Manchester City Defeat Arsenal 2-0 in Carabao Cup Final at Wembley

 Key Facts

-- Arsenal currently lead the Premier League by nine points with eight games remaining, while Manchester City have a game in hand.
+- Arsenal currently lead the Premier League by nine points, with Manchester City having one game in hand.

-- Manchester City won the Carabao Cup final 2-0 against Arsenal at Wembley.
+- Manchester City won the Carabao Cup final 2-0 against Arsenal.

 What Happened

-Manchester City defeated Arsenal 2-0 in the Carabao Cup final at Wembley, with Kepa Arrizabalaga spilling a cross that led to the opening goal, according to The Independent.
+Manchester City defeated Arsenal 2-0 in the Carabao Cup final at Wembley, with both goals scored by Nico O’Reilly.
+Arsenal's backup goalkeeper Kepa Arrizabalaga was involved in a mistake that led to City's opening goal.

 Why It Matters